robrighter/node-boilerplate/README.md

 Deployment
 ===============

-Currently node-boilerplate is setup to be easily deployed on a Joyent Node SmartMachine.
+node-boilerplate is setup to be easily deployed on a Joyent Node SmartMachine.
 This means that:

 1. The version of Node is defined in config.json
 2. The main script to run is server.js
 3. The web server port is pulled from process.env.PORT

 **Note: Currently the port associated with the Joyent SmartMachine is only automatically detected on the server side and not reflected on the client side.
-When you deploy, be sure to update the client side javascript to reflect the updated socketIO url.** Feel free to write a patch to correct this problem ;-)
+When you deploy, be sure to update the client side javascript to reflect the updated socket.IO url.** Feel free to write a patch to correct this problem ;-)